55 Animals Found in Lakes

 These insects typically feed on small aquatic creatures such as mosquito larvae and midges.

-Water Striders can be found in fresh and saltwater lakes but prefer slower-moving waters with plenty of vegetation.
+Water Striders can be found in fresh and saltwater lakes, but slower-moving waters with plenty of vegetation are preferred.

 13. Mosquito